agrifooddatacanada/OCA_training_pathway/README.md

 [Learn what a schema is](what_is_a_schema.md) and how it can apply to your research.

-Essentially, a schema describes the struture of your data and can contain helpful information such as what kind of data is in each column, what units you are using, a description of each data column and more.
+Essentially, a schema describes the structure of your data and can contain helpful information such as what kind of data is in each column, what units you are using, a description of each data column and more.
 If you want to help people understand how to use your data you could provide them with a schema.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/r8VIIBWmL_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # 3. Write your first schema in Excel